Peruzal/xamarin-forms-guide/docs/xaml/introduction.md

 }
 ```

-## Page Content
+## Page

-XAML pages derive from the `ContentPage` class.
+XAML pages derive from the `Page` class.
+The most commong type of the page is the `ContentPage`.
+A page usually takes the whole screen or part of the screen.
+The default project template creates a simple `ContentPage`.

 The contents of a `ContentPage` are assigned in the `Content` property.
 The `Content` property can only take one child.
 In XAML, `Content` property is the default, so we do not need to specify it, we can just start populating the content as follows :

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>